-4.6.
-Disposal of Pesticide Containers
+4.6 Disposal of Pesticide Containers

-Recycling or drum reconditioning are preferred disposal options for container disposal.
-Options for empty pesticide containers depend upon state or local regulations and ordinances (and recycling program availability).
-Crushed/punctured containers may be accepted by sanitary landfills or landfills that accept industrial waste.
-Check with landfill operators prior to taking empty containers for disposal.
+Disposal options for empty pesticide containers may be limited by local regulations and ordinances (and recycling program availability).
+Crushed/punctured containers may be accepted by sanitary landfills or landfills that accept industrial waste; check with landfill operators prior to taking empty containers for disposal.